wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/create-measures-dax-power-bi/includes/da-100-06b_instructions.md

 	The TOTALYTD() function performs filter manipulation, specifically time filter manipulation.
 For example, to compute YTD sales for September 2017 (the third month of the fiscal year), all filters on the **Date** table are removed and replaced with a new filter of dates commencing at the beginning of the year (July 1, 2017) and extending through to the last date of the in-context date period (September 30, 2017).

 	> [!NOTE]
-	> that many Time Intelligence functions are available in DAX to support common time filter manipulations*.
+	> that many Time Intelligence functions are available in DAX to support common time filter manipulations.

 ### Task 2: Create a YoY growth measure